FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 **Light Weapon Proficiency** - Each 10 points of this Stat increases Light Weapon Damage by +1; every 20 points increase Light Weapon Bleed Damage by an additional +1, and every 25 points increases Bleed Damage with all weapons by +1.

-If you have 40 Points of Heavy Weapon Training, you can Two-hand light weapons for +1 Light Weapon Damage in exchange for making your attacks come out +0.5 seconds slower.
+If you have 40 Points of Heavy Weapon Training, you can Two-hand light weapons for +1 Light Weapon Damage per 20 Points of Heavy Weapon Training and +1 Light Weapon Posture Damage per 25 points of Heavy Weapon Training in exchange for making your attacks come out +0.5 seconds slower.

-If you have 40 Points of Medium Weapon Training, you can choose to attack wide with your attack in a Cone to hit more enemies at once in exchange for making your attacks come out +0.5 seconds slower.
+If you have 40 Points of Medium Weapon Training, and every 40 Points after, you can perform an additional Critical attack during your round of Combat whilst dealing an additional +0.5x modifier to Damage & Bleed Damage, up to a maximum of 4 Critical attacks in 1 Round and a 3x modifier.

 # Weapon and Equipment
 Critical Attacks deal 1.5x Atk/Pstr.
 Dmg. if they hit their target, with different effects with each weapon.
 Crits can only be made once per-round unless specified otherwise.